 If the above is done correctly, the Software will be installed successfully.

-Open the Emulator application and in it’s search bar, type Google Voice and Search.
-On the search results page, Click Google Voice app icon.
-This will open a new window within the Eumaltor.
+Open the Emulator application and type Google Voice and Search in its search bar.
+On the search results page, Click the Google Voice app icon.
+This will open a new window within the Emulator.

 Next, you will see the “All Apps” icon.
 Click it to see all installed apps.